 A high level of wow factor

-Internship season began with receiving Sarah, a graphic designer from Belgium who stayed with us for a couple of weeks.
-Energetic, kind and talented, we can't wait to see here again in Montreal (come back anytime Sarah! 😊).
+- Internship season began with Sarah, a graphic designer from Belgium who stayed with us for a couple of weeks.
+Energetic, kind and talented, we can't wait to welcome her back in Montreal again.

-Consequently to this beautiful experience, we decided to welcome Clémence and Cannelle during the summer for several weeks as well.
+- Consequently to this beautiful experience, we decided to welcome Clémence and Cannelle during the summer for several weeks.
 We learned a lot together and accomplished great stuff thanks to them.

-We saw our first corporate projects coming in and since, have a lot of fun with them!
+- We saw our first corporate projects coming in and since then, have a lot of fun with them!
 This year, we definitely hope to make more of them.

-May's highlight was of course our participation to the New York's National Stationery Show, the biggest stationery event in North America.
-As usual with us, we weren't prepared properly but reached our goals anyway.
-It was a huge reality check for us, we learned a lot and most importantly, it confirmed that we had our place among companies we long-time admire and look from below like Clap Clap Design , Iron Curtain Press and many more.
-They are all impressive, highly talented and professional, that's why we came back from there inspired and motivated like never before.
-The best part of all was definitely to hang out with of them and to be featured in our favorite blog Oh So Beautiful Paper.
+- May's highlight was, of course, our participation in the New York's National Stationery Show, the biggest stationery event in North America.
+As usual, we weren't properly prepared but reached our goals anyway.
+It was a huge reality check for us.
+We learned a lot and it confirmed us that we had our place among companies we looked up to like Clap Clap Design , Iron Curtain Press and many more.
+They are all impressive, highly talented and professional.
+That's why we came back inspired and motivated like never before.
+The best part of all was definitely to hang out with them and to be featured in our favorite blog, Oh So Beautiful Paper.
 See you next May everybody!

 June – August

-In June began a 3 months relationship with a local company which goal is to provide local products as corporate gifts instead of oversea-made stuff.
-Unfortunately, this failed for several reasons like not being able to discuss with the final client, making back and forths quite painful or even disturbing.
+- In June began a 3 months relationship with a local company which goal is to provide local products as corporate gifts, instead of oversea-made stuff.
+Unfortunately, this project failed for several reasons, like not being able to discuss with the final client, making back and forths quite painful.

-We moved! - And we did well.
-We are so much better now: Our workspace is so luminous, peaceful, larger, cheaper...
-It's been our 4th moving in 2 years and we really hope to stay there now for a while.
+- We moved! - And we did well.
+We are so much better now: our workspace is so luminous, peaceful, larger, cheaper...
+It's been our 4th move in 2 years and we really hope to stay here for a while.

-First attempt in having a " Rep' ".
-A Rep is basically someone who travels to show your products to retailers in exchange of a percentage of the sales.
+- Our first attempt at having a " Rep' ".
+A Rep is basically someone who travels to show your products to retailers in exchange for a percentage of the sales.
 It's a long learning curve but a very interesting exercise to make.
-Also, you get very valuable feedbacks and it pushs you to remain up-to-date with your catalog.
+Also, you get very valuable feedbacks and it pushes you to remain up-to-date with your catalog.

-A couple of days later, after the first session, we've been so surprised to be selected as part of Code Souvenir, an initiative to promote Montreal creativity to the world through evocative city products.
+- A couple of days after the first session, we've been surprised by being selected as part of Code Souvenir, an initiative to promote Montreal creativity to the world through evocative city products.

 Then, family vacation 🌴